Best Credit Card for First-Time Applicants

 Finding the right card will take some legwork.
 Do your research and keep the following points in mind as you consider signing up for a card:

-- Ease of approval: With a little or no credit history, you may not get approved for the first traditional, unsecured card you come across.
+- Ease of approval for building credit: With a little or no credit history, you may not get approved for the first traditional, unsecured card you come across.
 While you may have better luck getting a credit card for college students, a secured card, or a store card, be prepared for rejection.

-- Low limits: You don’t need a credit limit of several thousand dollars on your first card.
+- Low limits for New Users: You don’t need a credit limit of several thousand dollars on your first card.
 Something in the $500 to $1,000 range is probably plenty.
 It’s low enough to keep you from getting into serious debt.
 Make a few purchases and pay off the balance in full each month to prevent interest from accumulating and establish a pattern of good credit behavior.

 The consequences of choosing the wrong card can be unpleasant if you end up with one that has one or more of the following qualities: